-Thermal air mattresses guarantee a soft and warm base
+Thermal air mattresses form a soft and warm base

-Anyone who has ever slept in a tent without an insulated or cushioned base appreciates the qualities of a thermal air mattress.
-Thermal air mattresses combine the pressure-balancing inner material of a foam base with the air cushion of a traditional air mattress and the insulation of a thermal sleeping pad.
-The comfort of an outdoor mattress will thrill everyone spending a night in the open sometime somewhere.
+If you’ve ever slept in a tent without an insulated or cushioned base, then you’re guaranteed to be impressed by the great qualities of thermal air mattresses.
+Thermal air mattresses combine the pressure-compensating lining of a foam underlay with the cushioning of a traditional air mattress and the insulation of a thermal sleeping mat.
+So, you’re guaranteed to love and feel comfortable on an outdoor mattress when spending the night outdoors.

 Which thermal air mattress for which purpose?

-For a longer camping trip at a single site or on trips with motor vehicles, a thicker and somewhat heavier thermal air mattress is certainly better suited.
+If you’re planning on going on a longer camping trip and staying at a single site or travelling with your car, then you can go for a thicker and somewhat heavier thermal air mattress.